 The most notable difference from last year's OilRig campaign is the way the attack was delivered.
 In the previous campaign, the Iranian group sent specially crafted Excel and Word files, which contained macros that targeted individuals were convinced to enable.

 In this campaign, no macros were required.
-Each document utilized the vulnerability by an embedded link that delivers an .hta file (html executable).
+Each document utilized the vulnerability by an embedded link that delivers an .hta file (html executable).□

-Morphisec identified the following delivered test<number>.hta file with the same signature delivered from the following domains:
+Morphisec identified the following delivered the following delivered the following domains: